-The Origins Awards, presented at Origins each year, are an international series of awards aimed at recognizing outstanding achieve-ments in Adventure Gaming.
+The Origins Awards, presented at Origins each year, are an international series of awards aimed at recognizing outstanding achievements in Adventure Gaming.
 They are comprised of the Charles Roberts Awards for boardgaming, and the H.G.Wells Awards for miniatures and Role-Playing games.
+An Awards Committee of hobbyists (some pro-Role-Playing games.
 An Awards Committee of hobbyists (some professionals, but primarily independents) directs and administers the awards system.
 The nomination ballot is open to all interested gamers.
 YOUR VOTE can make a difference!
-A final ballot is prepared by the com-VOIE can make a difference!
-A final ballot is prepared by the com-mittee and voted on by the members of the Academy of Adventure Gaming Arts & Design.
+A final ballot is prepared by the committee and voted on by the members of the Academy of Adventure Gaming Arts & Design.
 Academy membership, \$3 per year, is open to active, accomplished hobbyists, both pro and amateur.
 Membership guidelines are available for a SASE from the addresses given below.
 Correspondance should be sent to the US address.

-Present members may renew by sending their check with their hellot.
-Checks should be made payable to GAMA for US \$3 their ballot.
+Present members may renew by sending their check with their ballot.
 Checks should be made payable to GAMA for US \$3.

-The Academy and the Awards Committee as well as the Origins convention itself, function under the overall direction of GAMA, the Game Manufacturers Association.
+The Academy and the Awards Committee as well as the